Week by week guide

-Changes in you and your body at 21 weeks pregnant
+What happens to your body at 21 weeks pregnant?

-Everything grows during pregnancy, belly, breasts and even your neck.
+Everything grows at 21 weeks pregnant, belly, breasts and even your neck.
 If you’re feeling a bit tight around the collar, it’s because your thyroid glands have started to swell, which is totally normal.
 As with so many things in pregnancy, it varies from one woman to another.
 You might not notice any difference and in any case, your neck should return to normal after you give birth – so don’t give away those gorgeous blouses just yet.

 Feeling the burn?
-Pregnancy indigestion is very common and for some mums it can cause daily discomfort.
+Indigestion in pregnancy is very common and for some mums it can cause daily discomfort.
 This is because those good old pregnancy hormones make the upper stomach opening looser, so it’s easier for stomach acid to get into the oesophagus which causes that burning feeling.
-The bigger your baby, the more it presses on the stomach, and the more likely you are to experience heartburn.
+The bigger your baby, the more it presses on the stomach, and the more likely you are to experience heartburn during pregnancy.

-Fear not, here are a few tips to fight the burn:
+Fear not, here are a few tips to fight heartburn when pregnant:

 Here are a few tips to help those poor pins: